AlexanderSvyatokho/pychess/README.md

 ## ToDo List
 Core:
-  - Sort significant moves by capture
+  - Fix Depth N bot
-  - Priritize castling
+  - Prioritize castling
   - Review Depth N implementation to make sure not bugs are there
   - More unit tests
   - Review and improve the code